 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is malingering.

-Most of us living with mental illness end up spending quite a bit of time trying to act as though we’re not mentally ill.
+Many of us living with mental illness spend quite a bit of time trying to pass as not mentally ill.
 However, sometimes when there’s sufficient incentive people will fake mental illness for secondary gain, and this is malingering.

 Malingerers may report the presence of multiple symptoms that are actually quite rare, or that are quite rare in combination.
 Symptoms may be presented as bizarre and exaggerated, while more subtle but common symptoms of illness (such as negative symptoms of schizophrenia) are not reported.
 There may be a sort of symptom whack-a-mole, with the person reporting a wide range of many different symptoms.
 They may also describe symptoms that are consistent with erroneous stereotypes, such as split personality with schizophrenia.

 It’s also important to observe whether the person’s behaviour matches with described symptoms, and how consistent behaviour is across situations.
 A malingerer’s ability to act may be decreased when they are tired or under stress, or with a long interview.

 While people who have PTSD are often reluctant to talk about their trauma, someone feigning PTSD is more likely to freely bring it up.

 Characteristics of bona fide psychosis